-This marine notice provides information to vessel owners, operators and seafarers about AMSA's approach to applying the Maritime Labour Convention, 2006 (MLC, 2006) requirements for the maximum continuous period that a seafarer can serve on board a vessel without taking leave during the period of disruption that has been caused by COVID-19.
+This marine notice provides information to vessel owners, operators and seafarers about AMSA's updated approach to applying the Maritime Labour Convention, 2006 (MLC, 2006).
+It outlines the requirements for the maximum continuous period that a seafarer can serve on board a vessel without taking leave, during the COVID-19 pandemic.